score-p/scorep_plugin_uncore/README.md

 * `UPE_BUF_SIZE` (default=4194304 (4Mib))

     The size of the buffer for storing elements.
-A lower size means leasser overhead.
+A lower size means lesser overhead.
 But a to small buffer might be not capable of storing all events.
 If this is the case, then a error message will be printed to `stderr`.

-###If anything fails
+### If anything fails

 1. Check whether the plugin library can be loaded from the `LD_LIBRARY_PATH`.